BluRosie/doubutsu-no-mori-binary/README.md

 # doubutsu-no-mori

-TODO:  get table disassembled and building remotely?  or nah?

 TODO:  look at sauce for grabresources and insertresources and then get those completely out of the picture.  use the copyto

-TODO:  streamline building process - run all 3 scripts at the same time.  along with this, maybe start a "subscript" directory to keep things really neat?

 my attempt at setting up a sort of disassembly (within files) to animal forest for the n64 to allow for easier translation